jackfranklin/the-refactoring-tales/chapters/2-carousel.md

 var rightLink = $(".right");
 ```

-Now go through and replace all occurences of each selector with the relevant variable.
+Now go through and replace all occurrences of each selector with the relevant variable.
 What we've achieved here is a much easier job, should any of these selectors change.
 If you take anything away from this section, make it be this:

 __Anything that could change should only be referenced _once_ in your code__.